prodoxx/message-broker/README.md

 2. **Pub/Sub** - Also used for decoupling and may other use-cases.
 Uses a queue but messages typically are sent to one or more clients that are subscribed to a channel or topic and are not sent in any order.
 It did not satisfy the "This means that when a consumer reads a message, the system will guarantee that no other consumers read the message.
 Think about reliability especially in this case" (a difficult problem to solve in pub/sub).
 Pub/Sub typically guarantees that each subscribed client / consumer should receive the message at most once.

+BullMQ already handles the "At-most-once delivery".
+Once a job is selected, it status changes to active and so no other consumer can get / read that job.

 ## Dependencies
 1. "axios": "^0.26.1" - to make http requests